-All HTTP keywords are modifiers.
-Note the difference between content modifiers and sticky buffers.
+Many of the sticky buffers have legacy variants in the older "content modifier" notation.
 See Modifier Keywords for more information.
 As a refresher:

 • 'sticky buffers' are placed first and all keywords following it apply to that buffer, for instance:

 ''' alert http any any -> any any (http.response_line; content:"403 Forbidden"; sid:1;